Swimming pool barrier FAQs

 Are there any ongoing costs?

-What happens if I don’t fence my pool or if it fails an inspection?
+What happens if I don’t barrier my pool or if it fails an inspection?

-What am I allowed to have inside my pool fence?
+What am I allowed to have inside my pool barrier?

 - vehicle or pedestrian access ways